-In the following study, Irvine Scientific assessed the ability of media supplements to modulate Ab galactosylation levels and developed an ""Optimized Supplement", which significantly increased galactosylation, and resulted in more therapeutically effective Abs.
+In the following study, FUJIFILM Irvine Scientific assessed the ability of media supplements to modulate Ab galactosylation levels and developed an ""Optimized Supplement", which significantly increased galactosylation, and resulted in more therapeutically effective Abs.

 As an initial media screen, various factors affiliated with galactosylation were evaluated in a Chinese hamster ovary (CHO) fed-batch, design of experiment (DoE) study utilizing BalanCD® CHO Growth A and BalanCD® CHO Feed 4.